ElrikCty/HttpRundeckNotificationPlugin/README.md

-# HttpRundeckNotificationPlugin
+# MyRundeckNotificationPlugin Rundeck Plugin

-Flexible Rundeck Notification Plugin, supports different HTTP Methods
+This is a notification plugin.